Joseph-R/joe_random/TI4.md

 * Diplomacy and Trade - You'll have an easier game if you find at least one trade partner willing to wash your commodities and (hopefully) take steps to establish a peaceful border.
 Consider who you might want to exchange Support for the Throne points with early on, especially if there is an odd number of players at the table.
 * Tech - Blue tech focuses on mobility, and mobility is key to so much of the game that you will rarely go wrong choosing some blue tech round one or two.
 * HP wins fights - If you _have_ to fight you want to win, right?
 Play around with one of the [battle calculators](https://ti4battle.com/) if you get bored, but the takeaway is that your ability to take hits and outlast damage is the most consistently reliable way to win combat.
 Tech and fancy/upgraded units are nice, but if you don't have the slickest faction abilities or you're struggling to ugprade tech, then building big/cheap fleets and stacking up lots of HP is a great way to take and hold territory.
 * Stay in it until the end!
-The game is long, and there are many paths to victory.
+There are many paths to victory.
 The front runners may trip each other up at the end, opening the door for you to sneak in a win from behind.

 ### Organizing Game Days